inem/make-handbook/modern-make-handbook-en.md

 A good start, but how about to make it more useful, so we could use it to download any file?

-We can pass a filename as argument:
+We can pass a the filename as an argument:

 ```make
 staging-fetch: